Hodgkin Lymphoma (HL)

 What You Should Know

-- Hodgkin lymphoma results from an injury to the DNA of a lymphocyte, a type of white blood cell.
+- Hodgkin lymphoma results from a change to the DNA of a lymphocyte, a type of white blood cell.

 - Hematologists and oncologists are specialists who treat people who have Hodgkin lymphoma or other types of blood cancer.

 - Treatment for Hodgkin lymphoma includes chemotherapy and/or radiation, depending on individual patient factors.

 - Stem cell transplantation is also a treatment option, but it is not recommended for initial treatment.

 - Talk with your doctor about your diagnostic tests and what the results mean.

 - Be sure you know your Hodgkin lymphoma subtype because different subtypes have different treatments.